 The first thing you need to do is get to Aguas Calientes, the town right at the base of Machu Picchu.
-While it is possible to make this a same-day excursion, you’ll want to spend the night so you can get up before the sun rises and beat the crowds for the bus up the mountain.
+While it is possible to make this a same-day excursion, you’ll want to spend the night so you can get up before the sun rises and beat the crowds to take the shuttle bus up the mountain in the morning.

 The best way to get to Aguas Calientes is to take the train.
 PeruRail gets you to Aguas Calientes the quickest.
 Many times, travel agencies buy the rail tickets in advance and in bulk, so don’t fret if when you go to book your dates are sold out.
 There will be plenty of opportunity to negotiate limited packages with agencies if necessary.
 I ended up going through Machu Picchu Viajes Peru just for this leg of my trip and they were reasonably priced and easy to communicate with.

-Once in Aguas Calientes, spend the rest of the day relaxing.
+Once in Aguas Calientes, spend the rest of your day relaxing.
 You can visit the natural hot springs that give the city its name and sip on Pisco Sours to pass the time.
-Then, get some rest–you’re going to need it.
+Then get some rest–you’re going to need it.

-The view from the top was phenomenal, and while the hike was grueling, it was well worth the effort.
-I made friends along the way who also reveled in conquering the mountain and were happy to aid in taking some pretty killer celebratory photographs, like this one literally in the clouds!
+The view from the top was phenomenal, and while the hike was grueling it was well worth the effort.
+I made friends along the way who also reveled in conquering the mountain and were happy to aid in taking some pretty killer celebratory photographs.

-If you’re not able to get Wayna Picchu tickets, there is also Machu Picchu mountain that may have tickets available, or you could hike to the sun gate instead, a deceptively long journey.
-If you’re able to do Wayna Picchu though, go.
-You won’t regret it.
+If you’re not able to get Huayna Picchu tickets, there is also Machu Picchu mountain that may have tickets available.
+If you do choose to hike Huayna Picchu though, you won’t regret it.
 When the fog clears and you see the ruins from above, it’s absolutely magical.

 You can also get the famous Machu Picchu passport stamp at a table right by the entrance, don’t leave without it!

-So can you see Machu Picchu in one day?
+Can you see Machu Picchu in one day?
 Absolutely!
-I spent maybe 5 hours total at the site and was exhausted.
-Certainly if you have the energy to do so, you could spend days exploring and soaking up every ounce of culture and mysticism this site has to offer.
+I spent 5 hours total at the site and was exhausted.
+If you have the energy to do so, you could spend days exploring and soaking up every ounce of culture and mysticism this site has to offer.
 But for the budget conscious traveler on the go?
-1 day is just enough.
+1 day is just right.